dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

 ```
 Had we used an unbuffered channel, the two slower goroutines would have gotten stuck trying to send their responses on a channel from which no goroutine will ever receive.
 This situation, called a *goroutine leak*, would be a bug.
 Unlike garbage variables, leaked goroutines are not automatically collected, so it is important to make sure that goroutines terminate themselves when no longer needed.

-The choice between unbuffered and buffered channels, and the choice of a buffered channel’s capacity, may both affect the correctness of a program.
+The choice between unbuffered and buffered channels, and the choice of a buffered channel's capacity, may both affect the correctness of a program.
 Unbuffered channels give stronger synchronization guarantees because every send operation is synchronized with its corresponding receive; with buffered channels, these operations are decoupled.
-Also, when we know an upper bound on the number of values that will be sent on a channel, it’s not unusual to create a buffered channel of that size and perform all the sends before the first value is received.
+Also, when we know an upper bound on the number of values that will be sent on a channel, it's not unusual to create a buffered channel of that size and perform all the sends before the first value is received.
 Failure to allocate sufficient buffer capacity would cause the program to deadlock.

 Channel buffering may also affect program performance.
 Imagine three cooks in a cake shop, one baking, one icing, and one inscribing each cake before passing it on to the next cook in the assembly line.
 In a kitchen with little space, each cook that has finished a cake must wait for the next cook to become ready to accept it; this rendezvous is analogous to communication over an unbuffered channel.